kardemummabulle/plot-Google-Analytics-data/README.md

 # plot-Google-Analytics-data
-Retrieve Google Analytics data and plot as animated graphs.
+Retrieve Google Analytics data (example of number of sessions and new users) and plot it as animated figures using ggplot.
-Use ggplot for creating animated graphs and saving results as gif.
+Save output as gif.